 The prices are usually very competitive, although, as with HCC Medical, they do not cover some activities.
 Check the policy to see if it suits you.

-3. The best travel insurance that exists for backpackers and adventurous travelers
+3. The best international travel insurance for backpackers and adventurous travelers (they cover almost everything!)

-WorldNomads travel insurance is especially made for backpackers and is still relatively cheap when you see how much more it covers than the other companies!
-I believe this to be the best option and it’s the one I use the most.
-If I’m backpacking in an area where I know I will do a lot of risky activities, such as New Zealand or Australia (snowboarding, bungee jumping, canyoning, skiing, swimming with seals, hiking, skydiving, glacier walking, etc… ), I buy insurance with WorldNomads.
-In my research, I’ve never found a travel insurance that offers a better deal in price vs. what they cover.
+WorldNomads travel insurance is specially made for backpackers or active travelers and is still relatively cheap when you see how much more it covers than the other companies!
+I believe this to be the best backpacker travel insurance option and it’s the one I use the most.
+If I’m traveling in an area where I know I will do a lot of risky activities, such as New Zealand or Australia (snowboarding, bungee jumping, canyoning, skiing, swimming with seals, hiking, skydiving, glacier walking, etc… ), I buy insurance with WorldNomads.
+In my research, I’ve never found a travel insurance that offers a better deal at price vs. what they cover.
 To check which adventures they cover click here.
 Then, choose your country and the list will follow.
 If you know of a better option for backpackers please let me know in the comments below because I have yet to find one.

 Citizens from any country in the world can use WorldNomads.